10 secret places to explore in Ontario this summer

 Secret places to explore in Ontario are generally off the beaten path, so even if people have heard of them, they rarely make the trip to go see these attractions and natural wonders.
 Yet, everyone should.
 There are some truly spectacular places to explore in this rugged province.
 Just make sure to check first on new rules for visiting as things are different this year.

-Here are 10 secret places to explore in Ontario this summer.
+Here are some secret places to explore in Ontario before summer is over.

 The massive rock formations at Flowerpot Island were formed over millennia and they're one of a number of gems you'll find if you make the trek to Tobermory (there are also shipwrecks and a nearby grotto).
 You can only get there by boat, but the dramatic landscape is certainly worth the 6.5 kilometre ride.